Ramisous/World_Cup_Analytics_in_Spark_and_Scala/Spark_SQL/sparkdatalake/README.md

 # Analytical Query

-**Make production level tables in datalake for world cup matches with spark**
+**Make production level tables in datalake for world cup matches with Spark.**

 Run the following code to view output